Introduction

 Step 1: Creating the Private Key and Certificate

-Example how to create ECDSA private key and certificate
+Example how to create Private Key and Certificate using ECDSA encryption

 # navigate to the Agent's <agent-data>/config/private directory